 You can also choose what you want to use Touch ID for.
 Your options are Unlocking your Mac, Apple Pay, iTunes Store, App Store & Apple Books, Password AutoFill, and Use Touch ID sensor for fast user switching.

 All these options are enabled by default when you add your first fingerprint, but you can disable any you don’t want to use.
 The last option is for Macs with multiple user accounts, each with their own Touch ID fingerprints.

 You can have up to five total fingerprints stored on the MacBook Pro, with a maximum of three per user account.

-To delete a fingerprint, simply hover your mouse pointer over the fingerprint icon in System Preferences and click on the X that appears in the upper left corner.
+To delete a fingerprint, simply hover your mouse pointer over the fingerprint icon in System Preferences (System Settings on macOS Ventura and above) and click on the X that appears in the upper left corner.

 Here are some other questions you might have about enabling Touch ID on your MacBook Pro.

 MacBook Pros beginning with the Late 2016 13” and 15” and the later 16” models, support Touch ID.

 Why is Touch ID not working on my MacBook Pro?

 Several issues can prevent Touch ID from working.
 Dirty fingers or a soiled Touch ID sensor can prevent a proper read.

 Touch ID won’t work if you don’t have a password set on your user account or if you have too many fingerprints already stored on your Mac.